-Dubai Islamic Bank (DIB), the United Arab Emirates biggest Sharia-compliant lender, may pay a profit rate of about 7 per cent on a perpetual Islamic bond it plans to sell, said two bankers familiar with the matter.
+Dubai: Dubai Islamic Bank (DIB), the United Arab Emirates biggest Sharia-compliant lender, may pay a profit rate of about 7 per cent on a perpetual Islamic bond it plans to sell, said two bankers familiar with the matter.
 The profit rate per year is payable semi-annually in arrear until the first call date in 2019, said the bankers, asking not to be identified because the matter is private.
 The rate will be reset on the first call date and every six years thereafter to a new fixed rate, they said.

 Banks in the six-nation Gulf Cooperation Council (GCC) are seeking to build their Tier-1 capital ratios as they attract deposits and extend loans to support state investment programmes and retail demand.
 Dubai Islamic said on March 5 its shareholders approved raising as much as $1 billion to boost its Tier-1 capital, which includes common stock, retained earnings, and perpetual preferred stock and debt.

 Abu Dhabi Islamic Bank in November sold $1 billion of the world's first hybrid perpetual Tier-1 sukuk, which can be treated as equity and thus used to supplement capital.
 Dubai Islamic was placed on ratings watch at Moody's Investors Service in December because loan quality 'remains very weak compared to peers' and it hasn't set aside enough money to cover losses.
 Tier-1 capital is used to cushion lenders against this.